 The ETF method reduces paperwork, record-keeping, and distribution costs, among other things.
 As a result, the overall expense ratio of an ETF is typically lower than a matching mutual fund.

-However, not everything is rosy; Bond ETF investors need to shell out commissions to the broker for every trade carried out in the stock market, which can amount to a sizeable sum in the longer run.
+However, not everything is rosy; Bond ETF investors need to shell out commissions to the broker for every trade carried out in the stock market, which can amount to a sizeable sum in the long run.

 The ask spreads can become pretty broad in the bond market, thus eliminating potential returns coupled with the possibility of having the market price of the ETF available at a discount or premium from the NAV, making the ETF proposition less lucrative.